 Visitor Center A visitor center located on the grounds of the memorial in the former caretaker's cottage tells the story of the Lafayette Escadrille and the Lafayette Flying Corps.
+Facade The facade of the memorial is decorated with the names of the campaigns that the squadron participated in along with images of the squadron insignia, pilot's heads, and other symbolic iconography.

+Useful Information DIMENSIONS: 12.35 acres INTERRED: 51 (48 AMERICAN, 1 CANADIAN, 2 FRENCH) DEDICATED: July 4, 1928 CRYPT TOURS ARRANGED THROUGH THE VISITOR CENTER LOCATED AT THE SITE.
 Reflecting Pool Located at the front of the memorial, the reflecting pool and fountain are a unique feature of this memorial.